 Address: There are two pretty definite starting points for walks in the reserve.
 The one at Mt Piddington lookout at the end of Mt Piddington road has a couple of picnic tables with an extraordinary view and toilets.. well.. of a sort.
 You may want to use both points to cover all the walks over a couple or several days.
 The Second starting point is at the end of Kanimbla valley road.

 Distance: There are many tracks to many locations.
 I went to most locations as a rather large loop that took about 7 hours in total.
 That included a lot of the small side tracks I came across as well as quite a bit of exploring (both intentional and incidental) The Rienits and little zigzag loop done from Mt Piddington would take roughly 3 hours and takes in So much amazing scenery.
 There are some awesome caves in the small circuits at Mt.
 Piddington to see.
 If you’re not up for the 7-8 hours it will take to see it all then you could break it up over a couple or several days.

 From Mt.
 Piddington lookout: Baronia Point: 1km (1 hour return) Medium Ferris Cave Circuit: 1.2km Loop (1 hour) Hard Cox’s Cave Circuit: 1.5km Loop (1.5 hours) Hard Toll House via Fairy Bower: 1.5km (1 hour each way) Hard Pulpit Rock: 1.5km (1 hour each way) Medium Hornes Point: 2km (1 hour return) Easy

 From Kanimbla Valley rd: Ross Cave: 1.5km one way (1 hour return) Hard Bushrangers Cave: 1km one way (30 minute return) Medium Little ZigZag and Rienits Pass Loop: 3km (1.5 hours Loop) Hard Mt Piddington: 1.5km one way (1 hour each way) Medium Pulpit Rock: 50 metres (5 minute return) Easy

 Mt.
-Piddington at 1,094 metres is the highest lookout in the Blue Mountains.
+Piddington at 1,094 metres is one of the highest lookouts in the Blue Mountains.

 This walk is probably not terribly toddler friendly, In fact it probably isn’t particularly friendly to a lot of adults either.
 Lots of cliffs!